Blackpink: Legacy and cultural impact

-Sisa Journal said Blackpink's global influence was unusual even among the greatest K-pop girl groups, such as Girls' Generation, 2NE1, Wonder Girls, and Twice; it added that just as the Spice Girls were the global symbol of girl groups in the 1990s, "the representative image of today's girl group is none other than Blackpink."
+Billboard credited Blackpink for helping "dismantle the lingering walls between 'K-pop' and the American mainstream" and named them "the most successful K-pop girl group to have impacted the U.S. market", citing the group's performances at Coachella and their Billboard 200 chart-topping album Born Pink.
 The Recording Academy said that "the success of K-pop girl groups shot to a new level when Blackpink entered the scene in 2016".
-Billboard credited Blackpink for helping "dismantle the lingering walls between 'K-pop' and the American mainstream" and named them "the most successful K-pop girl group to have impacted the U.S. market", citing the group's performances at Coachella and their Billboard 200 chart-topping album Born Pink.
 Kim Jin-woo, head researcher of the Circle Chart, stated that K-pop industry insiders "began launching more acts with the girl crush concept instead of going toward the bubbly and adorable direction" following Blackpink's international success.
 The Circle Chart also noted that South Korean girl groups incorporated more English lyrics after Blackpink's international breakthrough in 2020, the better to increase audiences outside of Korea.